SCIENT·MANIFESTO

 The role of the pilot

-This is where the pilot takes on a central role — not as a secondary step, but as a proof mechanism.
+This is where the pilot gains a central role — not as a secondary step, but as a mechanism of proof.

-Piloting is not simply “testing an idea.”
-It is producing evidence about whether something actually works — in a real context.
+Piloting is not merely “testing an idea.”
+It is producing evidence about whether something truly works — in a real context.

-To fulfill this role, the pilot must be bounded enough to be testable, real enough to generate relevant learning, controlled enough to allow a clear reading of results, and rigorous enough to support a decision.
+To fulfill this role, the pilot must be bounded enough to be testable, real enough to generate relevant learning, controlled enough to allow a clear reading of results, and rigorous enough to support decision-making.

 A pilot is not a reduced